-Treatment Expense Timeframe from date of injury Initial treatment Any treatment Within 48 hours Nominated treating doctor Any consultation or case-conferencing for the injury, apart from telehealth and home visits Ongoing Any treatment during consultation Within one month Public hospital Any services provided in the emergency department for the injury Ongoing Further services after receiving treatment at the emergency department for the injury.
+Treatment Expense Timeframe from date of injury Initial treatment Initial treatment Within 48 hours Nominated treating doctor Consultation or case-conferencing for the injury, apart from telehealth and home visits Ongoing Treatment during consultation Within one month Public hospital Services provided in the emergency department for the injury Ongoing Further services after receiving treatment at the emergency department for the injury.
 Within one month Medical specialists If referred by the nominated treating doctor, any consultation and treatment during consultations for the injury (apart from telehealth).
-Within three months Note: Medical specialist means a medical practitioner recognised as a specialist in accordance with Schedule 4 of Part 1 of the Health Insurance Regulations 1975 who is remunerated at specialist rates under Medicare.
+Referrals for diagnostic tests must meet the Medicare Benefits Schedule criteria.
+Within three months Note: Medical specialist means a medical practitioner recognised as a specialist by the Australian Health Practitioner Regulation Agency and remunerated at specialist rates under Medicare.
 Diagnostic investigations If referred by the nominated treating doctor for the injury: • any plain x-rays.
-Within two weeks If referred by the nominated treating doctor, and the worker has been referred to a medical specialist for further injury management: Within three months ultrasounds and CT scans MRIs.
+Within two weeks If referred by the nominated treating doctor, and the worker has been referred to a medical specialist for further injury management: • ultrasounds and CT scans • MRIs.
 Note: General Practitioners must satisfy the Medicare Benefits Schedule criteria when making a referral for an MRI.
-If referred by the treating medical specialist for the injury, any diagnostic investigations.
+Within three months If referred by the treating medical specialist for the injury, any diagnostic investigations.
 Within three months

-Treatment Expense Timeframe from date of injury Pharmacy All dispensed prescription drugs and over- the-counter pharmacy items prescribed for the injury by the nominated treating doctor or medical specialist.
+Treatment Expense Timeframe from date of injury Pharmacy Dispensed prescription drugs and over- the-counter pharmacy items prescribed for the injury by the nominated treating doctor or medical specialist.
 Within one month Prescription drugs and over-the-counter pharmacy items prescribed for the injury and dispensed through the Pharmaceutical Benefits Scheme (PBS) Ongoing